EALogah/gridworld/README.md

 Results and Analysis
 The detailed results and analysis are provided in the report.pdf file.
 Plots are generated to visualize the value functions obtained using different methods.

+# Requirements
+Python 3.x

+NumPy

+Matplotlib

+Seaborn

+# Installation
+Clone the repository and install the required packages:

+# Usage
+Run the GridWorld.py.py and NewGridWorld.py scripts to execute the methods and generate the plots:

+# Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request.

+# License
+This project is licensed under the MIT License.